UAE: What do school bus drivers do during long summer breaks?

 Like everyone else, these drivers are entitled to national holidays and are eligible for overtime if they are required to work on public holidays.

-Mostly, bus transportation companies offer a broad spectrum of transport and technical services not only for education but even for corporate business sectors, employing their staff elsewhere intermittently during holidays.
+Most bus transportation companies offer a broad spectrum of transport and technical services, not only for education but even for corporate business sectors, employing their staff elsewhere intermittently during holidays.

 “Some staff are also a part of the metro staff transfer that services 365 days a year.
 During national holidays, the metro is still running so they get paid half salary for that,” he added.